Gimle/Snotra/doc/gitolite.md

 # Find all files and let the group have full permission.
 find . -type f -print0| xargs -0 chmod 660
 exit
-# Remove the public key from the temp directory.
-rm /tmp/$(whoami).pub
 ```

 Administration repository